Jack0Chan/PyUPPAAL/README.md

 ## 2. Before Coding

-Be sure to set the `verifyta_path` in your first line of code, which serves as model checking engine: [Download UPPAAL4.x/5.x](https://uppaal.org/downloads/).
+1. Be sure to set the `verifyta_path` in your first line of code, which serves as model checking engine: [Download UPPAAL4.x/5.x](https://uppaal.org/downloads/).
+2. You should activate UPPAAL, e.g., verify a model with UPPAAL GUI before use pyuppaal, to make sure that you have UPPAAL backend actiavted.

 `pyuppaal.set_verifyta_path("your/path/to//verifyta.exe")`